sbiermann/public-transport-web-api-javaee/README.md

 **Parameter:**

  1. q -- Name of station you want to search
- 2. (optional) providerName -- Name of the provider, for example: NvbwProvider
+ 2. (optional) providerName -- Name of the provider, for example: Nvbw
  3. (optional) locationType -- type of the locations, default: ANY, possible values.
 ANY, STATION, STREET, POI

 **Example:**